dhananjay1801/domain-scanner-new/Scanner-Backend/README.md

 Accepts scan requests
 Processes domain-related data
 Stores results in a database
-Provides summarized insights and scores via APIs.
+Provides summarized insights and scores via APIs

 This backend is built with scalability and modularity in mind, making it easy to extend with new scanning features and analytics.